 Use Network Behavior Analytics for Splunk to quickly uncover infected hosts and threats to your environment.
-The Splunk app processes and submits network telemetry (CIM-compliant DNS, IP, and HTTP events) to the AlphaSOC Analytics Engine for scoring, and retrieves security alerts and data for investigation.
+The Splunk app processes and submits network telemetry (CIM-compliant DNS, IP, HTTP, and TLS events) to the AlphaSOC Analytics Engine for scoring, and retrieves security alerts and data for investigation.
 The system architecture is shown below, and the Analytics Engine can be provided as a package for on-premise deployment.

 Before installing Network Behavior Analytics for Splunk, please ensure: